-To solve that problem of trust, we created institutions such as banks to sit in the middle and act as an arbiter.
+Traditionally, we've had to use third parties to deal with the trust issue when it comes to an arbiter.
 The bank becomes the third party that we mutually trust to carry out our transaction.

 That third-party relationship provides the trust, but it also doesn't come for free.
 There's a cost of time and money attached to carrying out any transaction.